cchandurkar/json-schema-to-case-class/README.md

 1. Resolve local as well as remote schema references.
 2. Handle nested JSON schema objects.
 3. Can wrap optional fields in `Option[]`.
+4. Support constraint validations through assertion.
-4. Generate scaladoc based on the `description` provided in JSON Schema.
+5. Generate scaladoc based on the `description` provided in JSON Schema.
-5. Support various text cases for case class and parameter names.
+6. Support various text cases for case class and parameter names.
-6. Can default to provided generic type. (default `Any`)
+7. Can default to provided generic type. (default `Any`)

 ### Installing